Battle of Forbie: Battle

 Battle was joined on the morning of October 17, with the Christian knights repeatedly charging the Egyptians and fighting up and down the line.
 The Egyptian army held its ground.
 On the morning of October 18, Baybars renewed the fight and threw the Khwarezmians against the Damascene troops in the center of the allied line.
 The center was shattered by their furious attack, after which they turned on the allied left and cut the Bedouin to pieces.
 The Emir's cavalry held stubbornly, but they were nearly annihilated; Al-Mansur finally rode from the field with 280 survivors, all that remained of his troops.

 Threatened by the Egyptians in front and the Khwarezmians on their flank, the Crusaders charged the Mamluks facing them and were initially successful, pushing them back and causing Baybars some concern.
 Their assault gradually lost momentum as the Khwarezmid tribesmen attacked the rear and the flanks of the Christian forces, which were defended by disorganized infantry.
 The well-armed knights fought on doggedly and it took several hours for their resistance to collapse.

 Over 5,000 Crusaders died.
 800 prisoners were taken, including Walter of Brienne, William of Chastelneuf, Master of the Hospital, and the Constable of Tripoli.
 Of the troops of the knightly orders, only 33 Templars, 27 Hospitallers, and three Teutonic Knights survived; Philip of Montfort and the Patriarch of Jerusalem Robert of Nantes also escaped to Ascalon.
 However, Armand de Périgord, the Master of the Temple, Hugues de Montlaur, the Marshal of the Temple, as well as the archbishop of Tyre, the bishop of Lydda and Ramla (St. George), and Bohemond, Lord of Botron and his son John, were all killed.

 Aftermath

 Pope Innocent IV at the First Council of Lyon in 1245 called for a new Crusade, the seventh, but the Franks were never again to muster major power in the Holy Land.
-The Kingdom of Jerusalem suffered worst in the aftermath of La Forbie.
+The Kingdom of Jerusalem suffered worst in the aftermath of Forbie.
 It had not been able to put so large an army into the field since the Battle of Hattin, and would never be able to undertake offensive operations again.
 It brought no lasting success to the Ayyubids; the Khwarezmians were defeated outside Homs by Al-Mansur Ibrahim in 1246 after falling out with the Egyptians.
 Baybars was accused of joining the Khwarezmians and was later arrested by as-Salih Ayyub and executed in prison.

-While the Battle of Hattin holds great symbolic importance as having led to the fall of Jerusalem, it was La Forbie that truly marked the collapse of Christian power in Outremer.
+While the Battle of Hattin holds great symbolic importance as having led to the fall of Jerusalem, it was Forbie that truly marked the collapse of Christian power in Outremer.